-The directors believe that preparing the Financial Statements on the going concern basis is appropriate, The company, a subsidiary of the Kelda Holdings Limited group (Kelda group), provides the property services for the group.
+The directors believe that preparing the Financial Statements on the going concern basis is appropriate.
+The company, a subsidiary of the Kelda Holdings Limited group (Kelda group), provides the property services for the group.
 The majority of properties that are developed by the company have been provided to the company by the wider group.
 As such we believe there is an inherent interdependency between the company and the operations of the Kelda group.
-In addition, the company has significant receivables due from other Kelda group undertakings of £12.9m which are repayable on demand.
-As a result of the significant net current assets of £23.3m held by the company, which includes these group debtors, the company believe the going concern assumption is appropriate.
+In addition, the company has significant receivables due from other Kelda group undertakings of £13.9m which are repayable on demand.
+As a result of the significant net current assets, including these group debtors, held by the company of £21.9m, the directors believe the going concern assumption is appropriate.
 As part of determining if the going concern assumption is appropriate for this company, the directors have challenged and scrutinised the ability of the Kelda group to continue as a going concern.

-The Kelda group's available combination of cash and committed undrawn bank facilities totalled £726.8m at 31 March 2021 (2020: £853.4m), comprising £490.8m (2020: £530.2m) undrawn committed bank facilities and £236.0m (2020: £323.2m) of cash and cash equivalents.
-In addition, the directors have considered the business plan and the cash position of Yorkshire Water Services Limited (YWS), as the main subsidiary of the group, including the potential impact of identified risks such as Covid-19 and concluded that the group is well placed to manage its business risks successfully and have a reasonable expectation that the group has adequate resources to continue in operational existence over a period of at least 12 months from the date of approval of the Financial Statements.
+The Kelda group's available combination of cash and committed undrawn facilities totalling £745.0m at 31 March 2022 (2021: £726.8m), comprising £693.0m (2021: £490.8m) undrawn committed facilities and £52.0m (2021: £236.0m) of cash and cash equivalents.
+In addition, the directors have considered the business plan and the cash position of Yorkshire Water Services Limited (YWS), as the main subsidiary of the group, and concluded that the group is well placed to manage its business risks successfully and have a reasonable expectation that the group has adequate resources to continue in operational existence over a period of at least 12 months from the date of approval of the Financial Statements.
 In addition, YWS has an indefinite licence to operate as a water and sewerage operator terminable with a 25-year notice period.